devign-it/fides/README.md

+> ⚠️This website is currently a clone of daanvanderzwaag.com.
+In the future it will become standalone and based on shared packages.

 # Devign.it - Digital Agency

-> ⚠️This website is currently a clone of daanvanderzwaag.com

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7ec1dd00-30a0-4187-8a5b-3453a22e544f/deploy-status)](https://app.netlify.com/sites/daanvanderzwaag/deploys)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/danoszz/daan-van-der-zwaag)